Ikergune/firos/README.md

         Subscribers: None

-This means that the robot is publishing data on /turtle1/pose so firos should listen to it (subscriber).
-The type is "turtlesim/Pose" but firos needs it package, the package used to be the same name replacing "/" with ".msg.", so the type is "turtlesim.msg.Pose"
+This means that the robot is publishing data on /turtle1/pose so FIROS should listen to it (subscriber).
+The type is "turtlesim/Pose" but FIROS needs it package, the package used to be the same name replacing "/" with ".msg.", so the type is "turtlesim.msg.Pose"

 So the robots.json should have this content (it can have more robots and topics):